zefiros-software/SerLib/README.md

 * Each class can have up to 3 parents; So we can only use 3 indices for parents.

 ## Planned Features
+* Extensive documentation, on both design and useage.
 * Compression, based on array type and with delta encoding.
 	* FastPFOR integer compression.
 	* FFPFOR for floating point compression.